 Either the plaintiff or the defendant may ask the judge to lift a restraining order.
 A plaintiff’s motion may be relatively straightforward.
 Alleged victims of domestic assault do not have the right to drop criminal charges, but they do have the right to voluntarily dissolve restraining orders.
 The motion typically highlights some key points, such as the voluntary nature of the request, the desire to resume contact with the defendant, and the plaintiff’s lack of fear, but the motion does not delve into the specifics.

-On the other hand, if the defendant wishes to have the restraining order lifted, the motion will state the reasons why it should be lifted.
-In most cases, there will be a hearing after the motion is filed and a judge will determine whether or not to lift or change the order.
-Both parties have the opportunity to present testimony.
+On the other hand, if the defendant wishes to lift the restraining order, a Raleigh criminal defense attorney must state the reasons why it should be lifted.
+Generally, there is a hearing after the motion is filed, and a judge decides whether or not to dissolve or modify the order.
+Both parties may present evidence, challenege evidence, and make legal arguments.

-- Documentation, such as work stubs or completion of rehabilitation
+- Documentation, such as paystubs or completion certificates

-- Records from parole officers and other law enforcement authorities testifying to the person’s criminal background
+- Records from parole officers and other law enforcement authorities attesting to the defendant’s criminal background